Centre has put on hold budget of Delhi govt scheduled to be tabled in Assembly on Tuesday: Kejriwal | Politics

 - India

-Chief Minister Arvind Kejriwal claimed that the Centre has put on hold the presentation of the Delhi government's budget in the Assembly on Tuesday.
+Chief Minister Arvind Kejriwal claimed that the Centre has put on hold the presentation of the Delhi government's budget for 2023-24 in the Assembly on Tuesday, in signs of a fresh round of confrontation between the AAP dispensation and the Union government.

-The AAP tweeted a video of Kejriwal speaking at a News 18 programme on Monday, in which he said the Delhi budget will not be tabled on Tuesday.

-He charged that the Centre was resorting to ''gundagardi'' and that it was for the first time in the history of the country that a budget of a government was put on hold.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)